 Tokyo, Japan (CNN) -- Four Japanese nationals have been arrested in China, and are being investigated for entering a military zone without authorization and videotaping military targets, Chinese state-run media said.

-All five workers were employed by Fujita Corp., a midsize Japanese construction company.
-The four Japanese employees were sent to China for a Japanese government project to reclaim World War II chemical weapons left by Japan's Imperial Army, Fujita said.
+The four work for mid-size Japanese construction company named Fujita Corp., according to the business.
+They were sent to China for a Japanese government project to reclaim World War II chemical weapons left in China by Japan's Imperial Army, a company official said Friday.

-Goldman Sachs Group acquired Fujita in April 2009.
+Fujita is a Tokyo-based general contractor that Goldman Sachs Group acquired in April 2009.

-CNN's Junko Ogura and Kyung Lah contributed to this report.
+CNN's Kyung Lah and Yoko Wakatsuki contributed to this report.